 Each measure that we include in our design must fulfill the following requirements:

 Polyicynene is a foam insulation that is sprayed into wall cavities, rims as well as the attic.
 It expands to fill voids and bonds to adjacent surfaces to form an exceptionally tight seal and reduce air infiltration.
 Air infiltration is the number one contributor to energy loss in new homes and can account for up to 40% of heating and cooling costs.
 Reducing air infiltration also greatly decreases contamination from outdoor pollutants, such as pollen, dust, car exhaust, and insects.
 A licensed inspector must perform a pressure test of the home to determine the actual infiltration rate.
 The results of the tests on our homes show that the infiltration rate is about 7 times less than that found in most new homes and 15 times less than the average home.
-The inspector performs a similar test on the duct system to check for leaks as required by ENERGY STAR.

 Perhaps the biggest bonus of all is that this equipment includes a 10-year parts and labor warranty with a lifetime warranty on the compressor.
 Standard equipment normally comes with a 5-year warranty that only covers parts.